-Comments/ Questions Response Potential risks to be considered Implication on ESMF and/or project design Health Equity Fund scheme and they should share that document to this H-EQIP 2 team to adapt and if possible, use the existing team to add to this process. assessment, Village Health Support Group (VHSG) and village chief is the preferred channels. vulnerable groups including IP and PwD. a) Mr. Vandy Seng from MOEF, due to the result from the Assessment we don't see any impact to the social or environment to community, but the Government need to have the framework (RPF) to address the negative impact and the team are ready to solve the problem when the grant approved. b) Mr. Vandy Seng, asked to the MoH, when this framework implement (timeframe)?
+Con Comments/ Questions Response Potential risks to be considered Implication on ESMF and/or project design to adapt and if possible, use the existing team to add to this process. an af a f a share an g a) b) Mr. Vandy Seng from MOEF, due to the result from the Assessment we don't see any impact to the social or environment to community, but the Government need to have the framework (RPF) to address the negative impact and the team are ready to solve the problem when the grant approved.
+Mr. Vandy Seng, asked to the MoH, when this framework implement (timeframe)?
 Do we need to do at the same time to all 25 province or what?
-So that his team from MOES are aware and be ready to monitor that implementation.
-H-EQIP1 which will be end on Jun-2022, so this H-EQIP 2 will start on Q2 of 2022, and this process will start at all 25 provinces, but she mentioned that for those hospital that require the renovate will based on the immediate need from the rapid assessment from the H-EQIP2 team.
-The 25 provinces may start at the same time, but there will only few of them may have relevant civil works/construction. a) Screening tools including info about potential land acquisition for any civil works b) This is just a clarification. a) ESMF specifically on RPF could be strengthen and including the screening tools to garner info about any land acquisition. b) N/A ) Di 1 1 1 1 1 1 ESCP \ P=1 + + + > 27/1 a) Related to the Labor Management procedures specifically on the Occupational health, on the scope, do this refer the worker for constructor or the workers for the health sector? a) This framework is referring the construction worker and health workers, we need to ensure that the workers were equipped with the PPE or other safety equipment during their works.
-That is a) This is just a clarification. a) N/A
+So that his team from MOES are aware and be ready to monitor that implementation. a) b) The civil works under HEQIP2, as we also learned from HEQIP1, will only conduct on MOH's land.
+The screening tools integrated into ESMF will collect key information whether the Resettlement Action Plan (RAP) will trigger or not and engagement with GDR is essential when any land acquisition is happening under any subprojects.
+Respond from Ms. Van Voleak: to Mr. Seng Vanny, in this H-EQIP2 is continue from the H-EQIP1 which will be end on Jun-2022, so this H-EQIP 2 will start on Q2 of 2022, and this process will start at all 25 provinces, but she mentioned that for those hospital that require the renovate will based on the immediate need from the rapid assessment from the H-EQIP2 team.
+The 25 provinces may start at the same time, but there will only few of them may have relevant civil works/construction. a) b) Screening tools including info about potential land acquisition for any civil works This is just a clarification. a) b) ESMF specifically on RPF could be strengthen and including the screening tools to garner info about any land acquisition.
+N/A ESCP a) Related to the Labor Management procedures specifically on the Occupational health, on the scope, do this refer the worker for constructor or the workers for the health sector? a) This framework is referring the construction worker and health workers, we need to ensure that the workers were equipped with the PPE or other safety equipment during their works.
+That is apply for both health care providers and construction workers.
+For health care providers, the assess to PPE, or other essential materials to safely perform their roles in IPC and HCW.
+While the contractors can be the used of PPE and relevant materials to safely performs their duty. a ) This is just a clarification. a) N/A

-Comments/ Questions Response Potential risks to be Implication on ESMF

-considered and/or project design

-apply for both health care providers and

-construction workers.
-For health care

-providers, the assess to PPE, or other

-essential materials to safely perform their

-roles in IPC and HCW.
-While the

-contractors can be the used of PPE and

-relevant materials to safely performs their

-duty.